spacetelescope/jwst/docs/jwst/nsclean/main.rst

 The user-settable step parameter `save_mask` can be used to save the mask to a file, if desired (see :ref:`nsclean step arguments <nsclean_arguments>`).

+Note that a user may supply their own mask image as input to the step, in which case the process of creating a mask is skipped.
+The step parameter `user_mask` is used to specify an input mask.

 IFU Slices
 ----------